 Provisional acceptance will be granted based on an application process that includes: a review of the candidate's application packet (transcripts, reference letters, essay, resume) and a successful interview with the director of the Teacher Intern Program.
-Successful candidates will be those who have acquired work and life experience transferable to classroom teaching, and who reflect potential for success in an early childhood (Pre-K-4), special education, middle-level, Pre-K-12 or secondary classroom.
+Successful candidates will be those who have acquired work and life experience transferable to classroom teaching, and who reflect potential for success in an early childhood (pre-K-4), special education, middle-level, pre-k-12 or secondary classroom.
 During the admissions interview, the student will receive an official transcript evaluation completed by the TIP director.

-Official acceptance will be granted when the student has earned a 3.0 in the courses listed below and has received satisfactory ratings on two dispositions forms:
+Official acceptance will be granted when the student has earned a 3.0 in the courses listed below: